karineek/Fuzz3/README.md

 # Fuzz3

-EntFuzz is a fuzzer extension that uses entropy on input/output of a SUT to guide exploration.
+Fuzz3 is a fuzzer extension that uses entropy on input/output of a SUT to guide exploration.

+# 📦 Fuzz3 – Fuzz Targets & Code Locations

+## 🧠 Overview
+In this framework, **fuzz targets = executors**.
+Each executor defines how inputs (seeds) are fed into a System Under Test (SUT).

+👉 All primary fuzz targets are implemented in Fuzz3/executors.py file.

 ## Demo Repositories

+We applied Fuzz3 to existing code reporsitories.

+### Location:
 - Google OLC Open location code (Plus codes): https://github.com/google/open-location-code

   previously with OLC I tried resolution 1,2,3,4..15 and 2000 samples drawn from GB post codes open_postcode_geo.csv.gz

 - Uber's H3 A Hexagonal Hierarchical Geospatial Indexing System: https://github.com/uber/h3

 - The data directory has the locations (lat,long) from